-7.1.2 Sensor Direct Mode 53
+7.1.2 Sensor Direct Mode

-7.2 Sensor Wiring 54
+72 Sensor Wiring

 7.3 Sampling on Start-up 55

-7.4 Connecting to a Datalogger 56
+7.4 Connecting to a Datalogger

-7.5 Using Wireless Adapters 56
+7.5 Using Wireless Adapters

-8. Troubleshooting 57
+8. Troubleshooting

-8.1 Troubleshooting Guide 57
+8.1 Troubleshooting Guide

-8.2 Repair and Calibration 61
+82 Repair and Calibration 61

-8.3 Maintenance 61
+8.3 Maintenance

 8.4 Technical Support 62

-9. Parts and Configurations 63
+9. Parts and Configurations

-9.1 Standard Configurations 63
+9.1 Standard Configurations

-9.2 Accessories 65
+92 Accessories

-9.3 Sales Support 66
+9.3 Sales Support

-10. Specifications 67
+10. Specifications

-11. Safety Information 70

-11.1 Disposal and Recycling 70

-12. Addendum 71

-12.1 Reference Diagrams 71
+11. Reference Diagrams 69

-12.1.1 Sensor Dimensions and Origin 71
+11.1 Sensor Dimensions and Origin 69

-12.1.2 GNSS Antenna Specifications 72
+11.2 GNSS Antenna Specifications

-12.1.3 Power Supply Specifications (RS232 kits only) 73
+11.3 Power Supply Specifications (RS232kits only)

-12.1.4 Communication and Power Cables 74
+11.4 Communication and Power Cables

-12.2 Reference Documents 76
+12. Reference Documents

-12.3 Glossary 77
+13. Glossary

-1. System Overview
+1. System Family Overview

-The LORD Sensing 3DM-GX5 family of industrial grade inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.
+The LORD Sensing 3DM-CX5 family of industrial-grade inertial sensors provides a wide range of triaxial inertial measurements and computed attitude and navigation solutions.

 In all models, the Inertial Measurement Unit (IMU) includes direct measurement of acceleration and angular rate, and some also offer atmospheric pressure readings.
-Sensor measurements are processed through an Extended Kalman Filter (EKF) to produce highly accurate computed outputs.
-The 3DM-GX5 features include extremely stable and low-noise gyros, a new accelerometer with noise densities as low as $25 \,\mu \text{g}/\sqrt{\text{Hz}}$ , and a multi-constellation GNSS receiver.
+In models that include a Kalman Filter, sensor measurements are processed through an Extended Kalman Filter (EKF) to produce highly accurate computed outputs.
+The 3DM-CX5 features include extremely stable and low-noise gyros, a new accelerometer with noise densities as low as $25 \,\mu g/\sqrt{Hz}$ , and a multi-constellation GNSS receiver.
 The M7 and M4 dual Cortex processors run a new Auto-Adaptive EKF.
 The Kalman filter enables compensation for magnetic and linear acceleration anomalies as applicable to the model.
 It also provides sensor bias tracking, auto-zero update options (ZUPT), and user adjustable sensor noise factors.
-All sensors are fully temperature compensated and calibrated over the full operating temperature range.
+All sensors are fully temperature-compensated and calibrated over the full operating temperature range.

 The use of Micro-Electro-Mechanical System (MEMS) technology allows for small, lightweight devices.
 Sensors are integrated into customer systems using serial communication protocols such as RS422, RS232 and USB.
 The LORD Sensing MIP Monitor software can be used for device configuration, real time measurement monitoring, and data recording.
-The LORD Sensing MIP Data Communications Protocol that is used to communicate with LORD Sensing inertial sensors is also available for users who want to develop customized software solutions.
+The LORD Sensing MIP Data Communications Protocol (DCP) that is used to communicate with LORD Sensing inertial sensors is also available for users who want to develop customized software solutions.
 Because of the unified set of commands across the sensor family, it is easy to migrate code from one inertial sensor to another.

-Common applications of LORD Sensing inertial sensor products include vehicle health monitoring, platform stabilization, down-hole and drilling operations, and inertial navigation systems such as unmanned air and ground vehicles and personal navigation systems.
+Common applications of LORD Sensing inertial sensor products include vehicle health monitoring, platform stabilization, down- hole and drilling operations, and inertial navigation systems such as unmanned air and ground vehicles and personal navigation systems.